 - Add an Account Balance product and custom fields to charge the member for outstanding bills.
 If you only have a small number of members who owe past dues/bills, this is the best way to go.
 For instructions, please see our Account Balance or Credit Solution Article

 - A "Special Circumstance" product can come in handy if you have a larger group of members who still owe the pool for items like an Initiation Fee or Maintenance Fee.
-For instructions on how to set up a "Special Circumstance" product, please see our video on setup and usage from our Facebook webinar and Q&A series: Building Special Circumstances Products - Facebook Video
+For instructions on how to set up a "Special Circumstance" product, please see our article here.

 4. Review your FACILITIES RESERVATIONS set-up.
-The reservations system was a key feature for the 2021 season.
 Take a look at your facility groups, facilities, programs and events - which ones worked for your members?
 Which facilitates need some attention given their popularity and use?
-What facilitates can we eliminate?
+What facilities can we eliminate?
 Do the limits need to be updated?
+For more information on the reservations system, please visit our Knowledge Base and find the section called Reservations.

 6. Review your PRODUCTS & Point of Sale Items (POS).
 Determine if products need to be updated to attract new members.
 Do we need a "Young Family Membership" to attract families with children under the age of 7 to your pool?
 See if your POS items are outdated or need a refresh.
 Think about what may sell well in the next year (plastic cups, ice, baby needs, Swim team items).